jamesesguerra/diy-cloud-book/src/chapter-5/databases-local.md

 ![Figure 2](../images/connecting-locally-2.png)

 Click **Test Connection** to make sure everything is working.
 If the test succeeds, click **Finish**.
 You should now be able to run queries against your server in a friendlier, more familiar interface.
+And because I’m used to just typing queries in an editor, I’ll take the time to enter my `CREATE TABLE` statement for our `Note` table.

 ![Figure 3](../images/connecting-locally-3.jpg)